 The first page (Clocking Options) has parameters related to input clock and clocking features.
-The input frequency value and range for the Nexys4 are given as defaults and we will keep it at that value.
+The input frequency value and range for the Basys3 or the Nexys4 DDR are given as defaults and we will keep it at that value.
 Make sure the name of the IP is changed to clk_5MHz.

 Page two (Output Clocks) parameters which are related to the output clocks and desired frequencies.
 Change the Requested Output Frequency to 1.000 MHz and notice that it is highlighted red, indicating an illegal option.
 Change it to 5.000 MHz for now.
 Also keep the default settings with the Reset and Locked boxes checked.
-We will keep the default as our circuits will have RESET input and we also like to see when the clock is stable.
+We will unclick the RESET option and create an asynchronous reset.
+We like to see when the clock is stable.